One Life to Learn: Inferring Symbolic World Models for Stochastic Environments from Unguided Exploration

 The set of candidate laws ${L_i}$ is generated from unguided agent-environment interactions through a two-stage process.
 First, an autonomous exploration policy gathers a corpus of interaction data.
 Second, a synthesizer proposes candidate laws that explain the state transitions observed in this data.

 \paragraph{Exploration Policy.} Previous work in symbolic world modeling often assumes access to curated offline datasets or utilizes online interaction guided by human-provided goals or environment rewards.
 In our unsupervised setting, such guidance is \textit{unavailable}.
 Furthermore, in a hostile environment such as \crafteroo, a simple random policy fails to survive long enough to experience the diverse mechanics necessary for comprehensive world modeling.
 Therefore, we employ an exploration policy driven by a large language model.
 The policy is not provided with specific knowledge of the environment; instead, it is given the high-level objective to discover as many underlying mechanics as possible, treating exploration as a reverse-engineering task.
+We distinguish between general genre priors and environment-specific dynamics.
+General genre priors are high-level concepts common to the class of open-world survival environments, such as the existence of hostile entities, the ability to collect resources, or the ability to craft tools.
+In contrast, environment-specific dynamics refer to exact rules, such as ``Zombies chase players'' or ``Wood is needed to make a pickaxe.''
+The exploration policy is provided with the former to prevent aimless behavior typical of random policies, but it is strictly withheld from the latter.
+This mimics a realistic scenario where an agent enters a new environment possessing broad intuition about the genre, but must reverse-engineer the specific laws and mechanics of that unique world from scratch.
 We use the agent scaffolding from Balrog \citep{paglieribalrog} to implement the agent.
 The agent's architecture maintains a rolling window of its recent state-action history to provide context for decisions.
 The prompt (see \cref{sec:synthesis-and-exploration-impl-details}) also instructs the agent to maintain a transient summary of its current understanding of the world's rules, refining its hypotheses as it interacts with the environment.